MarioRuiz/slack-smart-bot/README.md

 If you want to change the memo status use the command `set STATUS on memo ID TEAM_NAME team`.
 For example: `set :runner: on memo 7 Sales team`

+You can add also comments to any memo by calling: `team TEAM_NAME memo ID MESSAGE`.
+To see a specific memo and all the comments: `team TEAM_NAME memo ID`.
+In case of a Jira or GitHub memo then it will show also the comments in there.

 Examples:
 >**_`add memo to sales team : Add tests for Michigan feature`_**
 >**_`add private note to sales team : Bills will need to be deployed before Friday`_**